yrncollo/cpp-projects/README.md

 8. C++ Program to Check Whether a character is Vowel or Consonant.
 9. C++ Program to Find Largest Number Among Three Numbers
 10. C++ Program to Find All Roots of a Quadratic Equation
+11. C++ Program to Calculate Sum of Natural Numbers